Tata Starbucks: Products

 Apart from the usual products offered internationally, Starbucks in India has some Indian-style product offerings such as Tandoori Paneer Roll, Chocolate Rossomalai Mousse, Malai Chom Chom Tiramisu, Elaichi Mewa Croissant, Chicken Kathi Roll and Murg Tikka Panini to suit Indian customers.
 All espressos sold in Indian outlets are made from Indian roasted coffee beans supplied by Tata Coffee.
 Starbucks also sells Himalayan bottled mineral water.
 Free Wi-Fi is available at all Starbucks stores.

 In January 2017, Tata Starbucks introduced Starbucks' tea brand Teavana offering 18 different varieties of tea across its outlets in India.
 One of the varieties, called the India Spice Majesty Blend, was specifically developed for the Indian market and is only available in India.
 India Spice Majesty Blend is a blend of full leaf Assam black tea infused with whole cinnamon, cardamom, cloves, pepper, star anise and ginger.

 On 15 June 2015, Tata Starbucks announced that it was suspending the use of ingredients that had not been approved by the Food Safety and Standards Authority of India (FSSAI).
 The company did not specify what the ingredients were or which products they were used.
 The company also stated that it was in the process of applying for FSSAI approval for these ingredients.

 Tata Starbucks launched the Starbucks Delivers program in early 2019.
 The service offers home delivery from Starbucks outlets through a partnership with Swiggy.
 The service was first launched in Mumbai, with plans to roll it out to other cities.

 Locations

-As of January 2022, Starbucks operates 271 outlets in 55 cities of India.
+As of October 2024, Starbucks operates over 457 outlets in more than 70 cities of India.